cosmos/cosmos/README.md

 At genesis, another 1,200,000 (fully vested) gnuts will be distributed to the early supporters of GnuClear.
-These gnuts, like any other, will incur the decay penalty unless bonded or delegated, and the absenteeism penalty unless actively engaged in voting on proposals.
+These gnuts, like any other, will incur the decay penalty unless bonded or delegated, and the absenteeism penalty unless actively engaged in the voting of proposals.

 #### Bounty Pool